-An emergency fund allows us to buffer against financial disaster.
+An emergency fund allows us to buffer against financial disasters.

-If you cannot save enough money to buffer certain disasters, you need to get insurance to over this.
-For example, not everyone has R 5 million available for in case they crash into a Bentley.
+If you cannot save enough money to buffer certain disasters, you need to get insurance to cover this.
+For example, not everyone has R 5 million available in case they crash into a Bentley.
 And if you don’t, it might be advisable to have insurance to cover that.

 The point of an emergency fund is to have it for emergencies – unplanned emergencies that you need money for – or you might die.
 You should not use this money because you did not budget properly, but for things that are urgent, life or death, and things that cannot wait for your next paycheck.

 Different types of emergency funds